stephenvolpe/code-a-thon-fall-2018/README.md

 The first line contains , the total number of people who will arrive at the party.
 The next  lines contain the ages of the attendees in the order they arrive, one attendee per line.

 Constraints
+1 <= n <= 2^15.
 .

-For each attendee, age is between  and .
+For each attendee, age is between 1 and 2^20.
 Output Format

- lines.
-The th line contains the number of people who will greet the th attendee.
+n lines.
+The ith line contains the number of people who will greet the th attendee.

 Sample Input 0